Are you having issues with your yeast bread baking? Troubleshooting help is here!

 - House too cold.
 If the house is too cold it won't rise at all.

-- You killed the yeast with liquids that were too hot.
-Active Dry Yeast needs 110F to 115F.
-Rapid rise yeast uses 120f to 130F, and yeast cakes use 90F to 95F.
+- You killed the yeast with too-hot liquids.
+Active Dry Yeast needs 110F to 115F, rapid rise yeast needs 120F to 130F, and yeast cakes need 90F to 95F.
 Use a thermometer until you get used to the way the water should feel.

-- You made the yeast dormant by water that was too cold.
+- You made the yeast dormant with water that was too cold.
+Remember the water should be 110F to 115F.

 - You used too much or too little sugar, honey, or other sweetener.
-Too much will inhibit the growth of the yeast while too little won't give it enough to allow it to rise.
+Too much will inhibit the growth of the yeast, while too little will not give it enough to allow it to rise.
 Always follow the recipe exactly, especially at first.
-Recipes are formulated for success - at least mine are!
+Recipes are formulated for success—at least mine are!

 - You used too much salt.
 Salt restricts the growth of yeast.
 Follow the recipe for when you add salt.
 I usually try to add it last but the tomato swirl bread recipe calls for it early on.
 Always follow the recipe!